Washington State Department of Commerce: Rulemaking

+Rulemaking is a process used by government agencies to develop regulations that implement state laws and adjust state programs as conditions change.

 History

 Mike Fong, the former deputy mayor of Seattle and a regional director of the U.S. Small Business Administration, was appointed as head of the department in April 2023.

 In December 2024, Governor-elect Bob Ferguson appointed State Senator Joe Nguyen to succeed Mike Fong as the agency's director.
+He resigned in December 2025 to become the president of the Seattle Metropolitan Chamber of Commerce; Sarah Clifthorne was appointed as interim director in January 2026.

-In June 2025, the agency underwent organizational restructing, terminating 24 employees, dissolving its equity team and extending a pause on hiring due to budget shortfalls.
+In June 2025, the agency underwent organizational restructuring, terminating 24 employees, dissolving its equity team and extending a pause on hiring due to budget shortfalls.